demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Dropbox-connector.md

 Created a Dropbox account  for business and set up a team admin user.

 ### 2. Configure a Dropbox app
-Configured a Dropbox app with a unique App name, activated Scoped Access and Full Dropbox permissions.
+Configured a Dropbox app with a unique App name, activated Scoped Access, and Full Dropbox permissions.
 See [Dropbox documentation on creating an app](https://www.dropbox.com/developers/reference/getting-started#app%20console).

 ### 3. Add direct URLs
-Add the following links into the filed “Redirect URLs” in the section OAuth 2 of the setting tab in the Dropbox app console:
+Add the following links into the filed "Redirect URLs" in the section OAuth 2 of the setting tab in the Dropbox app console:

 For M365 Enterprise, copy and paste: `https://gcs.office.com/v1.0/admin/oauth/callback`